alexpls/rails-latest-migration-atom/README.md

 ### Via keymap
 1. Open up your Rails project *(note: for the plugin to work the project must have been opened in Atom at its root)*.
-2. Type "CTRL-CMD-l", and there it is, your latest migration!
+2. Type "CTRL-CMD-L", and there it is, your latest migration!

 Thanks
 --
 Thanks to @jonathansimmons for suggesting this plugin, and providing me with the Atom beta invite that allowed me to build it!

+License
+--
+The MIT License (MIT) - for more info see [LICENSE.md](https://github.com/alexpls/rails-latest-migration-atom/blob/master/LICENSE.md)